PeachScript/vue-infinite-loading/docs/guide/configure-plugin-opts.md

 # Configure Plugin Options

-We can configure default properties, default slots and default system settings for this plugin via the plugin API, they will be the default values for all the `InfiniteLoading` components in your project, you can still override them through property or slot in every component.
+We can configure default properties, default slots and default system settings for this plugin via the plugin API, which will then be the default values for all of the `InfiniteLoading` components in your project.
+You can still override them through properties or slots in every component.

 ## Props/Settings

-Simply passing an object contains `props`/`settings` field to configure them, to check out all available options, click [here](../api/#options).
+Simply pass an object containing the `props`/`settings` field to configure them.
+To check out all available options, click [here](../api/#options).

 ``` js
 import Vue from 'vue';